gauravumrani/jirafe/README.md

 1. Go to Jira
 2. Choose any task, and inside modal you will see **Copy Feature Name** Button
+3. You will see branch name in prompt box
+4. Copy the branch name and paste in terminal

 ## Contributing